zuplo/docs/docs/articles/custom-cors-policy.md

 :::warning

-Make sure to not have a trailing `/` on your allowedOrigins. e.g.
+Make sure to not have a trailing `/` on your `allowedOrigins`. e.g.
-`https://example.com` is valid, `https://example.com/` will not work.
+`https://example.com` is valid, `https://example.com/` won't work.

 :::